mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 In epipolar geometry:

-- baseline is line through camera projection centres
+- baseline is line through camera projection centers
-- epipole is projection of optic centre of one camera in the image plane of the other camera
+- epipole is projection of optic center of one camera in the image plane of the other camera
-- epipolar plane is plane going through a particular 3D point and optic centres of both cameras
+- epipolar plane is plane going through a particular 3D point and optic centers of both cameras
-- epipolar lines is intersection of epipolar plane and each image plane
+- epipolar lines are intersection of epipolar plane and each image plane
 - conjugated epipolar lines is epipolar lines generated by the same 3D point in both image planes
 - epipolar constraints, corresponding points must be on conjugated epipolar lines